All Episodes

 What's wrong with me?

-And then people run around with these phobias, because all they're doing is examining themselves, comparing themselves to others, and they're always coming up short.
+And then people run around with these phobias because all they're doing is examining themselves, comparing themselves to others, and they're always coming up short.

-And that's that's that's I mean, that's a great recipe for unhappiness.
+And that's a great recipe for unhappiness.

-When you think everybody's better than you, or everybody has more than you, or everybody's happier than you, or uh what have you.
+When you think everybody's better than you, or everybody has more than you, or everybody's happier than you, or what have you.

 And then there are people who look for acceptance from the wrong people.